bids-standard/BEP028_BIDSprov/new_features.md

 - Activity definitions, instead of just Agent and Entities
 - Activities attributes defined via key/value list-like pairs, allowing to pass unstructured extra information
 - Activities "used" field allow multiple entries : multiple entities as input
+- [prov:wasInfluencedBy](https://www.w3.org/TR/prov-o/#wasInfluencedBy) to represent inplace edition of an entity, instead of outputting a new entity (a new "state" of the former entity) and a new Activity corresponding to the edition.
+This is to encourage human readable representations, as the number of nodes is reduced.